 Kacie is the founding and leading member of Albion West.
-She created this collective with the hopes of forming a musical community that wouldn’t just “write to write” or “play to play” but instead push to create original music that digs into the heart of storytelling.
+She created this group with the hopes of forming a musical community that wouldn’t just “write to write” or “play to play” but instead push to create original music that digs into the heart of storytelling.
 Though at her core a pianist, Kacie continues to explore song through multiple instruments, tones, and voice.
 She holds a degree in Commercial Music from Indiana University, and increasingly is following the itch to plunge deeper into the world of composition.

 Jeremiah de la Peña